Frequently Asked Questions

 What does Next up show in Care? +

-Next up is the card at the top of an active care session.
+Next up is the card at the top of an active care session (and a similar banner on Today when someone is in care).
 It surfaces the most urgent action for the person you are caring for, such as:

-• An overdue course dose or the next scheduled antibiotic/antiviral dose (Family plan).
+• An overdue course dose or the next scheduled antibiotic/antiviral dose (Family Care).

 • A temperature reading that is due based on your reminder interval.